You Can Help Fight Horse Slaughter

-Keep cruel horse slaughter out of the U.S. and protect humans from the threat of toxic horse meat
+Keep cruel horse slaughter out of the U.S. and protect people from the threat of toxic horse meat

 Horses in the U.S. are not raised for food.
-They are bred for transportation, farm work, sport, and as pets—not for meat.
+They are bred for transportation, farm work, sport and companionship—not for meat.

-But some groups are eager to exploit a loophole in legislation passed last fall that could allow them to bring horse slaughter plants back to the U.S.—despite the terrible cruelty of horse slaughter, the risks to human health posed by horse slaughter plants, and the legacy of damage left in communities where horse slaughter plants have operated.
+But some groups are eager to bring horse slaughter plants back to the U.S.—despite the terrible cruelty of horse slaughter, the risks to human health associated with tainted horse meat and the legacy of environmental and economic damage to communities where horse slaughter plants have operated.

 1. Get the facts